Crossroads Classic: History

 The event was the brainchild of former Purdue athletic director Morgan Burke.
 It was designed to replicate a previous basketball event, the Hoosier Classic, which dated back to the 1940s.
 The Hoosier Classic was also a two-game non-conference showcase between Indiana, Purdue, Notre Dame and Butler.
 The games were held at Butler's Hinkle Fieldhouse.

 In 2014, the athletic directors at the four participating schools announced that the Crossroads Classic had been renewed through 2021.

 In 2016, for the first time in history, all four teams entered the Crossroads Classic ranked in the top 25.

+In 2022 the Crossroad Classic was replaced by the Indy Classic.